 - Dramatic Timpani: Heard briefly at the end of "The Width of a Circle" and the intro to "The Supermen".

 - Effective Knockoff: Around 1976, an unknown bootlegger manufactured fake copies of the original US Mercury pressing that were convincing enough to be sold in the cut-out bins at mainstream record retailers.
+The packaging of these bootlegs replicated the original cover.

 - Eldritch Abomination: Featured in the Title Track, "The Width of a Circle" and "The Supermen".